cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -r, --remarks {NONE,PASSIVE,ACTIVE}
-                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed)
+                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --sort-variables [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} ...]]
+                         prepends the final  code  with  instructions  which  ensure  variables  are  created inside the processor in a defined order.
+The variables are  sorted according to their categories in order, and then alphabetically.
+Category ALL  represents  all remaining, not-yet processed variables.
+                         When --sort-variables is given  without  specifying  any  category,  LINKED PARAMS GLOBALS MAIN LOCALS are used.

 run options:
   Options to specify if and how to  run  the  compiled  code  on  an  emulated processor.
 The emulated processor is much